Sundark and Riverlight: Background

 The album was recorded at Peter Gabriel's Real World Studios.
 Gabriel also lent his Bösendorfer grand piano, Bodhrán and Hammered dulcimer to Wolf.

 The title of the album is taken from the song "London", from Lycanthropy, which begins "Sun dark on darker streets, it's violent times for weary feet..." and ends with "Forget me, I wash myself in your grey river light".

 Album artwork

 The album artwork was shot at Hilles House in Gloucester, a country mansion looking over the River Severn, the former home of baroque composer John Blow and fashion designer Isabella Blow with the art directed by David Motta.
 The cover shows the singer in front of a tapestry of Primavera by Italian renaissance painter Sandro Botticelli.

 Singles

 The version of "Overture", originally from the album The Magic Position, was released on YouTube in late August.
 It then became available on iTunes as a single on 7 September.
+Radio edits of "Bermondsey Street" and "The Libertine" were subsequently released to radio stations on 17 December 2012 and 8 April 2013 respectively.